JunwookHeo/YOLO-OT/README.md

 ### 4.3 YOTMMLP with GT

 Ground truth is also sequential data, so training with ground truth and YOLO output will be expected to improve the performance.
-The result is above.
-In this case, the hidden size of LSTM is 32 and this model shows slightly better performance than YOTMMLP trained without ground truth.
+With 32 of the hidden size of LSTM, this model shows slightly better performance than YOTMMLP trained without ground truth.

 ![YOTMMLP with GT](https://github.com/JunwookHeo/YOLO-OT/blob/master/Report/Result_YOTMMLP_with_GT.png)